WEEKLY SCHEDULER

 5/8: NGA @ Night (preregistration required)

-5/10: tunes: Rachel Chinouriri, comedy: Maria Bamford, hula hooping, Samba at Glen Echo Park
+5/10: tunes: Rachel Chinouriri, comedy: Maria Bamford, hula hooping, Samba at Glen Echo Park, climbing in VA, tudor place tea tour, tunes: Modern Warrior

 5/13: evening fiction book club